openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 The course code will be visible to the participants in the course's URL.
 Apart from that it only serves for internal purposes and **cannot** be changed anymore later on as some features rely on it, for instance the automatic filtering of the course videos for the video item dropdown.

+## Abstract and Description

+- **Abstract**
+The abstract is shown on the course list, title page, and the user's dashboard.
+It will include:
+  - a brief information about the course schedule,
+  - the language of the course,
+  - the duration,
+  - and a link to either enrol/un-enrol or enter the course.

+- **Description**
+The description shows the course content, learning objectives and target audience in more detail.
+It should include:
+  - a brief summary of the course,
+  - the goal of the course along with an explanation about how it can be applied later,
+  - the structure of the course, explaining briefly about each week's expectation,
+  - the target audience and workload, including the time required to finish the course.
+  - short details about the course instructor,
+  - exam & certification details along with requirements for achievement.

 ![course properties 2](../img/courseadministration/courseproperties/course_prop_2.png)

 ## Course visual and introduction video